Mr. Dickens Sought a Haunted House

 In that letter, Howitt suggests that Dickens had been too quick to pooh-pooh the haunted house, citing Catherine Crowe’s mention of it in The Night-Side of Nature* as well as his own follow-up investigation.
 Regarding the lack of a ghost, Howitt says that, “if Mr. Dickens and his friends had ever acquainted themselves with the laws of pneumatology,” they’d have known that “a ghost is not bound to remain in any particular spot for ever.”
 Ghosts, he contends, have just as much freedom to move around as do “a knot of jolly fellows” who’ve gone ghost hunting.

 One might agree with Howitt’s claim that Dickens was too quick to abandon his ghost hunt or hadn’t taken it seriously from the start.
 But it would also be a mistake to assume that the ghost story writer was dismissive of specters in real life.
-If he were, he wouldn’t have been one of the most distinguished members of The Ghost Club.
+If he were, he wouldn’t have been one of the most distinguished members of London’s Ghost Club (as opposed to an earlier group at Cambridge University occasionally identified with the same name).

 A Fracture Between Dickens and Howitt